 MDCV for SDR

-When available, the bitstream should contain SEI messages with payloadType value equal to 137, for SDR streams.
+When available, tThe bitstream should contain SEI messages with MDCV payloadType value equal to 137, for SDR streams.
 These messages correspond to Mastering Display Color Volume.
 They shall conform to the construction described in VSEI [4].
-When MDCV SEI message(s) are present on input, they should also be included and unchanged in the emitted bitstream.
+When MDCV SEI message(s) are present on input, they should also be included and passed through, unchanged in the emitted bitstream.

+Examples of MDCV for SDR are available in ITU-T Series H Supplement 19 [26].

 SL-HDR1 Metadata